 Apps are available for Windows, MacOS, iOS, Android, Linux (command-line), and certain wifi routers.
 If your Kodi device doesn’t support VPNs at all, ExpressVPN’s pre-flashed wifi routers with the company’s bespoke firmware might be just what you’re looking for.

-3 MONTHS FREE: Get 3 months free here with ExpressVPN’s annual plan.
+READER DEAL: Get 3 months free here with ExpressVPN’s annual plan.
 The deal includes its 30-day no quibbles money-back guarantee so you’ll receive a full refund if unsatisfied.

 Read our full ExpressVPN review.

 NordVPN offers a network of more than 1,100 server in over 60 countries.
 Many of those can unblock geo-locked streaming services like BBC iPlayer, Hulu, and Netflix.
 Android users without Google Play can get the APK file directly from the NordVPN website.
 Unfortunately, there’s no Linux version of the app, but NordVPN can be manually configured using a range of different protocols.

 The company uses 256-bit encryption and adheres to a strict zero-logs policy.
 Speeds are decent and connections are reliable.
 The default map interface might not be suitable for users who operate Kodi with a remote control, but you can switch to view the available servers in list form as well.

 Apps are available for Windows, MacOS, iOS, and Android.

 PrivateVPN is a small provider making a big splash thanks to its ability to unblock pretty much everything you can throw at it, including BBC iPlayer and Netflix.
 A relative newcomer, it doesn’t have a huge amount of servers, but those it does have are spread over a good range of countries and offer blazing fast speeds.
 Security and logging policies are what you would expect from a much larger provider, so you can rest easy knowing your ISP and hackers won’t be able to snoop on your activity.